 Yosemite National Park initiated its fifth annual butterfly count in the Tuolumne Meadows area in summer 2015.
 Yosemite coordinates this event in association with the North American Butterfly Association (NABA), an organization that conducts long-term monitoring of butterfly populations all over North America.
 The purpose of the NABA counts is to determine how many species and individual butterflies can be observed within a 15-mile diameter circle, during a 24 hour period, within the same date-span year after year.
 Participants spend the day gathering data toward long-term monitoring; raising public awareness toward butterfly conservation; and socializing and having fun with other butterfly devotees.

-All the participants were rewarded with the subtle beauty of both male and female Sierra sulphurs, California’s only high elevation Colias.
-The Yosemite count is the only one in the country that regularly reports this species, due to the species’ extremely small range.
-Mono Lake yielded several butterflies not observed by other groups, including a checkered white, western whites, Great Basin wood-nymphs, Acmon blues, Reakirt’s blues, and western pygmy blues—the smallest butterfly in North America.
-Interestingly, two different groups observed long-tailed weasels, one that was being chased by a yellow-bellied marmot!
+All the groups except for the lower East Side group were rewarded with the subtle beauty of both male and female Sierra sulphurs, California’s only high elevation Colias.
+The Yosemite count is the only one in the country that regularly reports this species, due to its extremely small range.
+Mono Lake yielded several butterflies not observed by other groups, including Becker's white (1), cabbage white (2), Sylvan hairstreak (18), gray hairstreak (1), western pygmy-blue (4), Nokomis fritillary (2), red admiral (3), common ringlet (4), Great Basin wood-nymph (7), and queen (1) The Mono County Park was particularly productive this year and contributed the majority of novel species to the count.

 The combination of the butterflies themselves, people brimming over with natural history knowledge and passion, and beautiful scenery makes this one day very special.
-As Liam O’Brien put it, “the Yosemite Butterfly Count quickly has become Center Court/Wimbledom of the California Butterfly Count Season”.
-See you at next year’s count on July 25, 2016!
+As Liam O’Brien put it, “the Yosemite Butterfly Count quickly has become Center Court/Wimbledon of the California Butterfly Count Season.”
+See you at next year’s count on Monday, July 31, 2017!